 Are Hermit Crabs Producers or Consumers?

 “Consumers” are organisms that get their food from external sources, such as by eating plants or other animals.
-There are multiple types of consumers.
+There are various types of consumers.

-As far as we know, there are no completely herbivorous hermit crabs.
+There are no completely herbivorous hermit crabs.
 Only herbivores are primary consumers, which is why hermit crabs are classified as secondary consumers.

 Why Are Decomposers Important?

 Decomposers do more than provide plants with fertile soil, though.
 They control waste, preventing bacterial outbreaks and surrounding water from becoming contaminated.
 In enriching soil, they also ensure that plants can grow in abundance.

-- Cycling oxygen into the water
+- Cycling oxygen into the water.

-- Removing harmful chemicals and carbon dioxide
+- Removing harmful chemicals and carbon dioxide.

 Certain types of algae, such as cyanobacteria, have been noted by Harmful Algae to impact water quality and food web resilience negatively.
 In controlling algae populations, hermit crabs help preserve a balance in their ecosystem.

 What Would Happen If Hermit Crabs Disappeared?

-We often wonder about the purpose of some animals, like flies or cockroaches, and why they exist at all.
-The truth is, every organism has a purpose in its environment.
+We often wonder about the purpose of some animals, like flies or cockroaches, and why they exist.
+The truth is that every organism serves a purpose in its environment.

 Even so, hermit crabs share a responsibility that would otherwise overwhelm other creatures.
-They prevent an explosion in the population of vermin and bacteria, which would upset the balance in their environment.
+They prevent an explosion in the vermin population and bacteria, which would unbalance their environment.

-Other scavengers would fill their roles in places where hermit crabs live, but perhaps not as effectively.
-In the meantime, dead matter would pile up and taint the environment.
+Other scavengers would fill their roles in places where hermit crabs live, but perhaps not as well.
+In the meantime, the dead matter would pile up and taint the environment.

 The lack of organisms recycling those nutrients into the earth would lead to inferior soil quality.
 This impacts the plants and any animals that eat the plants.
-When there isn’t enough food for the herbivores, they will either move on or starve.
-This can lead to carnivores doing the same.
+When there isn’t enough food for herbivores, they’ll move on or starve.
+This can lead to carnivores doing the same thing.

-The collapse of an ecosystem can begin with one creature being removed from it.
+The collapse of an ecosystem can begin with one creature being removed.
 In the long term, it may recover, but there are parts of the ecosystem that may never return.